mikewong-sfsu/git-learn/README.md

 - HVFQI-52: The first (unused) digital version via the HVFQI-App, designed for children aged 0-3
 - HVFQI-58p: The first available digital version on the HVFQI-App, designed for children aged 0-3
 - HVFQI-59a: The HVFQI adapted for older participants with later onset CVI, aged 4-18
-- HVFQI-59ac: The HVFQI adapted for caregivers of older participants with later onset CVI, aged 4-18
+- HVFQI-59ac: The HVFQI adapted for carers of older participants with later onset CVI, aged 4-18

+## Localisation

+As part of the effort for international access, several versions of the HVFQI have been translated into different languages.
+Currently, versions of the HVFQI are available in English, Spanish, Portuguese, and Hebrew.
+Volunteer opthamologists and eye health care researchers have offered to translate the HVFQI to Chinese (traditional and simplified), Hindi, and Urdu to make the HVFQI accessible for their communities.
+Professional translators are being recruited for French, German, and to validate the work of the volunteers.

 ## References